jenzieg/aimes_housing_regression/README.md

 <a name="Background"></a>
 ## Background <br>
 Ames, Iowa is located about 30 miles north of Des Moines, Iowa, and is home to Iowa State University.
 According to the U.S. Census Bureau, the population in Ames in 2020 was 66,427.
 From 2015 to 2019, there were an estimated 25K+ households, and the owner-occupied housing unit rate was approximately 40.7%.([1](https://www.census.gov/quickfacts/amescityiowa))

-<a name="Problem-Statement"></a>
+<a name="Scenario-&-Problem-Statement"></a>
-## Problem Statement <br>
+## Scenario & Problem Statement <br>
 As a new member of a residential real estate firm, I've been tasked with building a model that can be used in-house to determine what features and model best predict housing prices and potentially build out the model to sell to other companies across the country.
 For the beta version of the model, I will use a dataset containing assessed values for individual residential properties sold in Ames, IA, from 2006 to 2010.

 <a name="Models-and-Metrics"></a>